oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-labs.md

 ### What's next
-Once you've finished these labs then it's time for a cup of tea (or other beverage of your choice.)
+Once you've finished these labs then it's time for a cup of tea (or other beverage of your choice).

 Please look at the follow-on lab focusing [packaging these new microservices in Docker](../Docker/DockerLabs.md) and deploying them in Kubernetes.